adam-savard/adam-savard/README.md

 | AWS | Medium | I have maintained all the AWS systems in use by The Black Arcs since 2020. |
 | Bash Scripting | High | I have written custom bash scripts to aid in systems administration. |
 | PIXI.JS | High | I have used PIXI.JS extensively over my tenure with The Black Arcs and am very familiar with it. |

-## Get in contact

-To get in contact with me for any reason, please send an email to `savardfs at gmail dot com`, and I will do my best to get back to you promptly.

 ## Current Projects